JerJohn15/stock-quotes-and-recco/README.md

 Live demo app available at: http://rkiouak.com

-Test your own version at: http://localhost:8080
+link to run demo on your local browser: http://localhost:8080

 #Description